dotcs/dotcs.github.io/content/posts/nextcloud-copy-large-files.md

 ---
-title: Copy large files to nextcloud
+title: Copy large files to Nextcloud
-excerpt: Copying large files to nextcloud can be time consuming as a lot overhead is involved in passing the files through the LAMP stack.
+excerpt: Copying large files to Nextcloud can be time consuming as a lot overhead is involved in passing the files through the LAMP stack.
 This blog post shows how files can be copied directly in the underlying file system and how Nextcloud's caches can be invalidated to inform Nextcloud about the new files.
 keywords:
   - linux
   - tech